n-sakib/PrayerTime/README.md

-This is an that helps muslim people find their correct prayer time based on their current location.
+This is an app that helps muslim people find their correct prayer time based on their current location.
 It is built on native android and still a work in progress.

 Features-